 Micky van de Ven says it is time to change and believes Spurs ‘deserve trophies’

+Micky van de Ven aims to change Tottenham narrative as club ‘deserve trophies’

+The north London club last won a trophy in 2008 but are ready to face Manchester United in the Europa League final

 Micky van de Ven believes this Tottenham squad are ready to silence long-standing detractors and end the club’s 17-year trophy drought in Bilbao.